ShinojShayin/cowinnotify/README.md

 ![alt text](https://raw.githubusercontent.com/ShinojShayin/cowinnotify/main/desktopnotification.png)

-This is how it look while monitoring
+This is how it look while monitoring for vaccine availability.
 In the below image its looking for vaccine availability in pincode: 560066 and 'Manipal Hospital'

 ![alt text](https://raw.githubusercontent.com/ShinojShayin/cowinnotify/main/sample-page.png)